ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ## token_series_id {#sec-token_series_id}

 This section defines the additional "token_series_id" parameter.
-The parameter can be used in an Access Token Request sent by C to the token endpoint at the AS, as well as in the successful Access Token Response sent as reply by the AS.
+The parameter can be used in an access token request sent by C to the token endpoint at the AS, as well as in the successful access token response sent as reply by the AS.

-* The "token_series_id" parameter is OPTIONAL in an Access Token Request.
+* The "token_series_id" parameter is OPTIONAL in an access token request.
 The presence of this parameter indicates that C wishes to obtain a new access token for dynamically updating its access rights.
 That is, the new access token is intended to be the next one in an active token series and to supersede the latest access token in that token series.
 This parameter MUST NOT be present if the requested access token is the first one of a new token series.

   If present, this parameter specifies the identifier of the token series that the new access token is intended to extend.
-The identifier does not change throughout the lifetime of the token series, and was provided to C in the successful Access Token Response that the AS sent when issuing the first access token in that token series.
-When the Access Token Request is encoded in CBOR, the value of this parameter is encoded as a CBOR byte string.
+The identifier does not change throughout the lifetime of the token series, and was provided to C in the successful access token response that the AS sent when issuing the first access token in that token series.
+When the access token request is encoded in CBOR, the value of this parameter is encoded as a CBOR byte string.

-* The "token_series_id" parameter is OPTIONAL in an Access Token Response.
+* The "token_series_id" parameter is OPTIONAL in an access token response.
 This parameter MUST NOT be present if the issued access token is not the first one of the token series it belongs to.

   If present, this parameter specifies the identifier of the token series to which the issued access token belongs.
-When the Access Token Response is encoded in CBOR, the value of this parameter is encoded as a CBOR byte string.
+When the access token response is encoded in CBOR, the value of this parameter is encoded as a CBOR byte string.

 If the AS relies on the "token_series_id" parameter to exchange the identifier of token series with clients, then the following applies.